Active Image Synthesis for Efficient Labeling: Related work

-\textbf{Data augmentation} is widely used for different learning tasks with image inputs \cite{chatfield2014return,mikolajczyk2018data,perez2017effectiveness}, via image translation, rotation and flip, and changing of the tune and/or brightness to increase the training data size.
+\textbf{Data augmentation} is widely used for different learning tasks with image inputs \cite{chatfield2014return,perez2017effectiveness}, via image translation, rotation and flip, and changing of the tune and/or brightness to increase the training data size.
 Usually, it assumes such augmentation does not change the label.
 However, this may not hold in, e.g., medical images.
 Taking CT scans as an example, different substances of human tissues correspond to different ranges of image intensity, alterations of which may lead to a completely different interpretation of the pathophysiological condition \cite{chen2018generative}.
-This significantly limits the augmentation methods that can be used for learning tasks in manufacturing and healthcare.
-As will be shown later, the predictive performance with simple augmentation is not good enough.
+This significantly limits the augmentation methods suitable for manufacturing and healthcare applications.
+As to be shown later, the predictive performance with simple augmentation is not good enough.

 \textbf{Generative adversarial networks} (GAN) \cite{goodfellow2014generative} opens an era of adversarial training for multiple learning challenges, e.g., image segmentation \cite{zhu2017unpaired} and domain adaptation \cite{isola2017image}.
-We adapt in this work a GAN-base method for the generative model, because (i) compared to variational autoencoder \cite{kingma2013auto,zhao2017towards}, GAN achieves visually better performance, and (ii) compared to generative flow \cite{kingma2018glow}, GAN contains a generative mapping from low-dimensional features space, which can be used for our new sampling method.
+We adapt in this work a GAN-based method for the generative model, because (i) compared to variational autoencoder \cite{kingma2013auto,zhao2017towards}, GAN achieves visually better performance, and (ii) compared to generative flow \cite{kingma2018glow}, GAN contains a generative mapping from the low-dimensional features space, which can be used for our new sampling method.

-One intriguing variation, related to this work, is adversarially learned inference (ALI) \cite{dumoulin2016adversarially} or bidirectional GAN (BiGAN) \cite{donahue2016adversarial}, which learns both generating mapping and its inverse by a \textit{coupled} architecture of three NNs.
+To achieve efficient image sampling, study design in the feature space is desirable and crucial.
+However, Most GAN-based methods feature only generation mapping.
+Exceptions are adversarially learned inference (ALI) \cite{dumoulin2016adversarially} and bidirectional GAN (BiGAN) \cite{donahue2016adversarial}, which learns both generating mapping and its inverse by a \textit{coupled} architecture of three NNs.
 The model is proposed mainly for inference and representation learning.
 However, complicated architectures and the coupled training of three NNs requires a large amount of data, which is not suitable for our small-data learning problems.
 Our GIN will be compared with BiGAN to show a noticeable improvement in visual quality.